-Before you exit the pitlane, you really should have your track day insurance sorted.
+Before you exit the pitlane, you really should have your a car insurance policy sorted that covers you on a track day.

 Driving your pride and joy around a circuit is fantastic fun but accidents on track can happen.

-There are several ways you can damage your track day car.
+There are several ways you can damage your car on a track day.
 Firstly, you can make a mistake and hit a tyre wall or barrier.
 Secondly, you can make a mistake and connect with another car, and finally, another car can make a mistake and hit you.

 Whether right or wrong, legally, you are responsible for the cost of repairing your car in all track day incidents even if another driver crashes into you.